gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 ## Creating your first MIGX TV

 Sample MIGX configurations are stored under /core/components/migx/examples/.
-We will be referring to "tabs.txt" for this documentation page.
+We will be referring to `tabs.txt` for this documentation page.
 This documentation page assumes that you have the add-on TinyMCE installed.

 The file tabs.txt shows a sample implementation of a simple image gallery.
 The image gallery will consist of one complex data item that uses one richtext field (an image description), one image field (the image itself), and a short string (a caption).
 This short string will not be stored in a separate TV.